5-Hydroxyeicosanoid dehydrogenase

-5-Hydroxyeicosanoid dehydrogenase (5-HEDH) or more formally, nicotinamide adenine dinucleotide phosphate (NADP+)-dependent dehydrogenase, is an enzyme that metabolizes an eicosanoid product of arachidonate 5-lipoxygenase (5-LOX), 5(S)-hydroxy-6S,8Z,11Z,14Z-eicosatetraenoic acid (i.e. 5-(S)-HETE; see 5-HETE) to its 5-keto analog, 5-oxo-eicosatetraenoic acid (i.e. 5-oxo-6S,8Z,11Z,14Z-eicosatetraenoic acid or 5-oxo-ETE).
+5-Hydroxyeicosanoid dehydrogenase (5-HEDH) or more formally, nicotinamide adenine dinucleotide phosphate (NADP+)-dependent dehydrogenase, is an enzyme that metabolizes between two eicosanoid metabolites of arachidonate 5-lipoxygenase (5-LOX): 5-hydroxyeicosatetraenoic acid (5-(S)-HETE), and its 5-keto analog 5-oxo-eicosatetraenoic acid (5-oxo-ETE).
 It also acts in the reverse direction, metabolizing 5-oxo-ETE to 5(S)-HETE.
-Since 5-oxo-ETE is 30-100-fold more potent than 5(S)-HETE in stimulating various cell types, 5-HEDH is regarded as a regulator and promoter of 5(S)HETE's and thereby 5-LOX's influences on cell function.
-Although 5-HEDH has been evaluated in a wide range of intact cells and in crude microsome preparations, it has not yet been evaluated for its structure, for its gene, of in pure form; furthermore, most studies on it have been conducted in human tissues.
+Since 5-oxo-ETE is 30–100-fold more potent than 5(S)-HETE in stimulating various cell types, 5-HEDH is regarded as a regulator and promoter of the influence that 5-LOX and its metabolites have on cell function.
+Although 5-HEDH has been evaluated in a wide range of intact cells and in crude microsome preparations, it has not yet been evaluated for its structure or gene, and most studies on it have been limited to human tissues.